-UCSD offers pre-eminent health sciences professional education and research opportunities and is ranked among the top research-intensive universities in the nation.
+UC San Diego offers pre-eminent health sciences professional education and research opportunities and is ranked among the top research-intensive universities in the nation.

-Plans are underway to implement a seven-year program leading to the awarding of a B.S. in Chemistry and a Doctor of Pharmacy degree.
-Students will enter as freshmen, take the sequence of courses required of chemistry-biochemistry majors, and those meeting admission standards will enter pharmacy school in their fourth year.
-The details of this program, the admission standards and the intended starting date for implementation are still in the planning stages.
+UC San Diego SSPPS recently implemented a seven-year program leading to the award of a B.S. in Chemistry and a Doctor of Pharmacy degree.
+Students enter as college freshmen, take the sequence of courses required of chemistry-biochemistry majors, and those meeting admission standards enter pharmacy school in their fourth year.
+The Ph.D. degree program prepares students for research careers in academia, government laboratories and the pharmaceutical and biotechnology industries.
+The program includes structure-guided drug design, genomics and informatics in relation to therapeutics, pharmaceutics and pharmacology.

-Pharmacy practice residencies will provide opportunities for Pharm.D. graduates to obtain in-depth clinical experience, teaching experience in the clinical environment and administrative training.
-Specialty residencies and fellowships will allow for highly concentrated research and practice experience in specialty areas of pharmacy practice.
+Pharmacy practice residencies provide opportunities for Pharm.D. graduates to obtain in-depth clinical experience, teaching experience in the clinical environment and administrative training.
+Specialty residencies and fellowships allow for highly concentrated research and practice experience in specialty areas of pharmacy practice.

 With the increasing complexities of therapeutic management for chronic illnesses, the practice of pharmacy has changed from traditional compounding and dispensing to expanded roles in clinical and therapeutic settings.
 Today's pharmacist carries significant responsibilities for managing drug information and therapy, educating and counseling patients, monitoring outcomes, and collaborating with industry in the formulation and clinical testing of new biotechnology products.